-3 Relevant representations
+3. Relevant representations

-- 3.1 Representations have been received on this application.
-Copies are attached at Appendix A3. - 3.2 The applicant has been provided with a written copy of the representations made.
+- 3.1 Representations have been received on the application from two other responsible authorities and a local resident as an 'other person'.
+Copies are attached at Appendix A6. - 3.2 The licence holder has been provided with a copy of the review application and a copy of all the representations made.

-4. Policy Considerations
+4 Policy Considerations